Skip to content

 GOS (galactooligosaccharides) have strong evidence for infant gut microbiome development and emerging evidence in adults.
 GOS selectively promotes bifidobacteria and lactobacilli at doses of 5–10g/day.

 PHGG (Sunfiber) is a partially hydrolyzed form of guar gum with FODMAP-friendly certification from Monash University.
-This makes it particularly useful for individuals with IBS who cannot tolerate highly fermentable FOS or inulin.
+This may make it better tolerated by some people with IBS or FODMAP sensitivity than highly fermentable FOS or inulin.

 Honest limitation: Most prebiotic research demonstrates microbiome changes (increased beneficial bacteria counts), but direct clinical outcomes (reduced symptoms, improved disease markers) are less consistently established.